claabs/epicgames-freegames-node/Notes.md

 Assuming there will always be at least one free game offer available, test account creation can be done with the following strategy:

+### New Strategy

+Epic does not filter out the plus-sign suffix that many email mailboxes use to reuse emails.
+Because of this, we can just create accounts using the same permanent email address.

+### Old Strategy

 1. Have a **permanent email** on a trusted domain (e.g. gmail.com) that is used to create the account.
     * Epic blocks registering accounts with temp email domains.
 However they don't block temp email domains on the "change email" process.
 1. Create the account with a random first name, last name, username, and password.